Find Grad Schools

 20 Yearly Graduations

-University of North Carolina at Charlotte comes in at #12 on our list of the most popular colleges offering doctor's degrees in CIS.
+The 12th most popular school in the country for cis majors who are seeking their doctor's degree is University of North Carolina at Charlotte.
 Each year, around 30,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
-The CIS program at University of North Carolina at Charlotte awarded 20 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 20 people received their doctor's degree in cis from UNC Charlotte.

 #13